lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 This is actually supervised learning.
 From the past data(the transformed state) and labels(the action taken by A* player ), we can use SVM model to learn the strategy for our agents.

+The process of SVM training can be found in this file: [SVM_model_training.ipynb](https://github.com/lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/blob/main/SVM_model_training.ipynb)

 ### Deep Reinforcement Learning player
 Unlike the supervised learning, in RL the agent learns from rewards.
 Thus, we re-design the rewards for our agents:

 **For Sheep**:
 - The episode starts with 100 pts
 - Each turn the agent get -1 point
 - The agent eating grass will get 1 point
 - The agent eating rhubarb will get 5 points
-- The agent trap enemy sheep with my wolf will get 100 points **For Wolf**:
+- The agent trap enemy sheep with my wolf will get 100 points
+-
+**For Wolf**:
 - The episode starts with 50 pts
 - Each turn the agent get -1 point